-Excused Absences

-• Students who miss interactive activities with an excused absence will be provided with an alternative assignment that connects to the activities in the missed class session.
+Excused Absences - Students who miss interactive activities with an excused absence will be provided with an alternative assignment that connects to the activities in the missed class session.
+Please seek a university excused absence if you meet the criteria.
+Understand that you will have to provide some form of documentation - usually a doctor's note.